-Insurance Market is an affiliate partner of DollarsAndSense.sg, so we get a share of the revenue from your sign-ups.
+Insurance Market is an affiliate partner of DollarsAndSense.sg.
+We receive a share of revenue when you make purchases.

 In the affluent society that we live in today, many pet owners may treat their pets as an extended member of their family.
 This means giving the best including spending time with them, plenty of food, proper grooming, and yes, even insurance coverage.

 Similar to the reasons why we buy life, health and home insurance, the main purpose for buying pet insurance is to cover us from potential financial losses.
 This includes our pet being ill and needing medical treatment, third-party liability claims for damages our pet inflict on others or their properties and even theft.

 Pet insurance in Singapore is a relatively new product.
 Even among pet owners, not many would know about pet insurance.
 In this article, we will explain how pet insurance works and how you can buy them.